xg590/IoT/Comm/README.md

 ### Wired protocols: UART / I2C / SPI
 * A master device (micro-controller or micro-processor) can use them to talk with a slave module (a sensor breakout or whatever)
-* For example: Many sensor communicates with Arduino Pro Mini via I2C and UART.
-Arduino Pro Mini reports to Raspberry Pi through UART interface.
+* For example: My sensors communicates with Arduino Pro Mini via I2C and UART.
+But Arduino Pro Mini reports to Raspberry Pi through UART interface.
 This will save a lot of pins and processing power of Raspberry Pi.
 This scheme is used on my IoT-Rover project.
 * UART Pins
   * RX: Receive
   * TX: Transmit